Palate Expander Appliance

 Does Palatal Expansion Work in Adults?
 Will a Palate Expander Work at Age 23?

 Yes, palatal expansion does work in adults as well.
 In fact, the mean age for adult non-surgical palatal expansion is 23 years old, so it’s perfectly possible.
 However, the results of palatal expansion are a lot more unpredictable in adults.
 This is especially difficult because of the presence of structures like pterygoid plates that prevent expansion.
-That’s why it’s important to discuss possible palatal expander alternatives with your orthodontist.
+That’s why it’s important to discuss possible palatal expander alternatives with your orthodontist near me.
 In general, however, it’s customary for adult palatal expansion to be slower than that in prepubescent children.

 Side Effects of Mouth Expander